redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/readme.md

 This step will configure the deployed environment, including Activation Keys, Lifecycle Environments, Registering Servers to Satellite Server, etc.

-### Your Workshop Environment
+### Environment

-Now you should have the following configured lab environment:
+Now you should have the following configured workshop environment:

 | Role                 | Inventory name |
 | ---------------------| ---------------|